Giantpizzahead/personal-website/_posts/2024-09-21-fashion-and-self-care.md

 Also, note that Asian hair is straight/hard.

-Consider a low taper fade haircut (recommended).
-When talking to a barber, say 3 on the side and 7 on the top, with sideburns up to a bit below the frames (even on both sides).
+Normal style: When talking to a barber, say 2 on the side, 6 on the top, and scissors in the front (not 8!), with sideburns up to a bit below the frames (even on both sides).
 This style works good, but experimenting could help you find a better one.

 Look at a fade haircut from [Great Clips](https://www.greatclips.com/lookbook/classic-fade-haircut).
+A low taper fade haircut (yes, the meme) can be considered too.

 ### Nose Hair